juztamau5/retro3/support/doc/plugins/guide.md

 ```
 #### Plugin selector on HTML elements

-PeerTube provides some selectors (using `id` HTML attribute) on important blocks so plugins can easily change their style.
+retro3 provides some selectors (using `id` HTML attribute) on important blocks so plugins can easily change their style.

 For example `#plugin-selector-login-form` could be used to hide the login form.

-See the complete list on https://docs.joinpeertube.org/api/plugins
+See the complete list on https://docs.joinretro3.org/api/plugins

 #### HTML placeholder elements

-PeerTube provides some HTML id so plugins can easily insert their own element:
+retro3 provides some HTML id so plugins can easily insert their own element:

 ```js
 async function register (...) {